Page images

 Tuesday Morning.
 In the course of the morning, Captain Barrie issued the following.

-I am, Gentlemen,
+Gentlemen,

-Your very faithful and
+I am, Gentlemen, Your very faithful and humble servant,

 ROBERT BARRIE.

-Mr. CORBETT having announced his intention, last night, of going away by "day-light,” induced a great number of to assemble about twelve o'clock, round the Castle Inn; but about that hour he determined not to go until evening, and an intimation to that effect was conveyed to those who waited.
+Mr. COBBETT having announced his intention, last night, of going away by "day-light," induced a great number of persons to assemble about twelve o'clock, round the Castle Inn; but about that hour he determined not to go until evening, and an intimation

-Although I have been under the necessity of complying with the law, which restricted the polling to three o'clock to-day, I am proud to assure you, that I had at that hour, according to a fair estimate made by my Committee, several hundred electors in attendance, and eager to vote for mc.
-In announcing this to you, I find myself utterly unable to express, in language sufficiently strong, the gratitude I feel for your arduous exertions in my behalf during the whole of this long and severe contest. tuated by an unfeigned regard for of Management the character and welfare of this four ex-weavers, who have detown, I presented myself to your
+Although I have been under the necessity of complying with the law, which restricted the polling to three o'clock to-day, I am proud to assure you, that I had at that hour, according to a fair estimate made by my Committee, several hundred eleetors in attendance, and eager to vote for In announcing this to you, I find myself utterly unable to express, in language sufficiently strong, the gratitude I feel for your arduous ex-a most amusing specimen of pracertions in my behalf during the whole tical burlesque.
+The Committee of this long and severe contest.

 Ac